Tap the text to show or hide reading controls.

 “Are you truly sure you’re all right with this?”

-It would have been a natural worry.
-She was, after all, asking a sickly younger brother to shoulder the fate of an entire house.
+She must have been bracing herself for me to refuse.
+It was a natural enough worry, given that she was asking a sickly younger brother to shoulder the fate of an entire house.

 I shrugged.